37 Piston Engines

 • Appreciate the factors that affect the shaft power that can be developed from such an engine and know how to read an aircraft piston engine performance chart.

-The first piston engine used for aircraft was a rotary engine, which saw extensive use up through the 1920s.
+The first common type of piston engine used for aircraft was a rotary engine, which saw extensive use up through the 1920s.
 In this type of arrangement, the cylinders are arranged in a radial configuration that “radiate” outward from a central crankshaft like the spokes of a wheel, as shown in the figure below.
 It also resembles a star when viewed from the front, so the type is sometimes called a star engine.
 In a rotary engine, the entire crankcase and its attached cylinders rotate around it as a unit along with the propeller.
 The pistons are connected to the crankshaft using a primary rod assembly, and the remaining pistons and their connecting rods are attached to rings around the primary rod.
 The air/fuel inlets are connected to a carburation system, and the exhaust outlets are connected to a radial manifold.
 The inlet and outlet valves are opened and closed using a cam.
 In some versions, a carburetor delivers the fuel/air mix into the crankcase, reaching the cylinders through transfer ports, so only exhaust valves are needed.

 Most early aircraft used rotary or radial engines.
 By 1930, the rotary engine’s gyroscopic issues and limited scalability had made it almost obsolete.